Nobiles2/MySQLReplicaIntegrityCheck/README.md

 ## Prerequisites

 * PHP 5.3 and above
-* MySQLi extension enabled
+* php-mysqli extension enabled
+* MySQL database and at least 1 replica (all binary log format is supported (statement, row, mixed))

+## Risk

+* Adds load to the servers
+* Can acquire write lock on some data for long period if servers are overloaded

 ## How it works

 todo

-## Risk

-* Adds load to the servers
-* Can acquire write lock on some data for long period if replica’s are overloaded

 ## Usage